Brisbane Business Events starts 2018 with winning bid streak

 “This year will see the fruition of past bid wins by the team and partners, with the city set to host major conferences including air route development event Routes Asia in March, the IEEE Conference on Robotics and Automation in May, and the World Congress of Science and Factual Producers in November,” Ms Alabaster said.

 “More people are recognising Brisbane as an ideal business event destination thanks to our world-class infrastructure, venues, accommodation, leisure offerings and leading industry sectors.

 “Brisbane is the complete package, and we’re ramping up our focus on attracting more business events by offering all the sophistication and style of larger destinations, accompanied by the warm hospitality the city is renowned for.

 “The economic gains from delegates staying in our city is a key factor in our efforts to attract business events, but it’s also the improved business relationships, knowledge transfer, employment and industry development that delivers valuable long-term benefits for Brisbane.”

-For more information, contact the Convention Bureau.
+For more information, contact the Business Events team.